-DHS/FEMA and SBA agree that each agency may monitor compliance with the terms of this Agreement, including all privacy protections and non-discrimination requirements.
+DHS/FEMA and SBA agree that each agency may monitor compliance with the terms of this Agreement, including the non-discrimination provision.
 Both agencies have the right to monitor and review (1) transactions conducted pursuant to this Agreement, (2) the use of information obtained pursuant to this Agreement, and (3) policies, practices, and procedures related to this Agreement.
 Both agencies have the right to make onsite inspections to audit compliance with this Agreement for the duration or any extension of this Agreement.
 DHS/FEMA and SBA will cooperate to ensure the success of each agency's monitoring and compliance activities.